BUSINESS INTERNSHIPS

 -

 Deepen your understanding of business while acquiring practical research skills and hands-on experience into what it is like to undertake advanced study in the discipline.
-Become a published author when you submit your completed research paper to our open-access academic journal or an external scholarly publication.
+Become a published author when you submit your completed research paper to our open-access academic journal, World Scholars Review, or another scholarly publication.

 -